Skip to content

 • p_03

-• Inline comments on GitHub where it has something to say, summary in Telegram
+• Inline comments on the PR where it has something to say, summary in Telegram

 • Non-blocking — a second pair of eyes, final call is mine